symbol/symbol-docs/source/concepts/mosaic-restriction.rst

     :header: "Property", "Type", "Description"
     :delim: ;

-    mosaicId; :schema:`UnresolvedMosaicId <types.cats#L3>`; identifier of the mosaic to which the restriction applies.
+    mosaicId; :schema:`UnresolvedMosaicId <types.cats#L3>`; Identifier of the mosaic to which the restriction applies.
 The mosaic creator must be the signer of the transaction. restrictionKey; uint64; Restriction key.
     targetAddress; :schema:`UnresolvedAddress <types.cats#L7>`; Address being restricted.
     previousRestrictionValue; uint64; Previous restriction value.